Nonlinear Compton scattering in time-dependent electric fields: LCFA and beyond: Introduction

 LCFA has been proven to be reliable in a strong field limit for some specific external field configurations, notably for a monochromatic plane wave \cite{ritus1985, nikishov_jetp1964} and magnetic fields \cite{baier_jetp1968}.
 It was also investigated for certain fields close to a plane wave, such as focused laser beams \cite{dipiazza_pra2017,dipiazza_pra2021}.
 However, the list of potentially interesting field configurations is much wider.
 In particular, colliding laser pulses produce standing-wave-like fields that are more favorable for QED cascades onset than a single pulse \cite{bell_prl2008, fedotov_prl2010, bashmakov_pop2014, gelfer_pra2015, grismayer_pre2017, magnusson_pra2019}.
 In an electric field antinode of the standing wave the magnetic field vanishes, and a purely time-dependent electric field serves a model capable for quantitative estimates \cite{fedotov_prl2010, elkina_prstab2011, mironov_pla2014}.

-The corrections to LCFA in a plane wave were considered in \cite{baier_jetp1981,dipiazza_pra2019,ilderton_pra2019} (see also \cite{khokonov_prl2002} for an alternative approach based on accounting for variation of the curvature of the classical electron trajectory).
-Furthermore, since the corrections were found to diverge in the limit $\varkappa\to 0$, these papers suggested the extensions of LCFA for plane-wave-like fields to restore a reasonable agreement with the exact result in the whole range of the emitted photon energy.
+The corrections to LCFA in a plane wave were considered in \cite{baier_jetp1981,dipiazza_pra2019,ilderton_pra2019} (see also \cite{khokonov_prl2002} for an alternative approach based on accounting for variation of the curvature of the classical electron trajectory), and in \cite{chen_prl1988} they were calculated in a pure magnetic field.
+Furthermore, since the corrections were found to diverge in the limit $\varkappa\to 0$, \cite{dipiazza_pra2019,ilderton_pra2019} suggested the extensions of LCFA for plane-wave-like fields to restore a reasonable agreement with the exact result in the whole range of the emitted photon energy.
 Besides, a recently developed locally monochromatic approximation \cite{heinzl_pra2020}, which works well for sufficiently long but not necessarily strong plane wave pulses, was shown to reduce to LCFA in a strong field limit.

 However, it is worth emphasizing that, as of now, a rigorous derivation of LCFA in a general setting is still missing.
 Moreover, sometimes the validity of LCFA for strong fields is even doubted in general or questioned for particular configurations of external field, see e.g. \cite{raicher_pra2016,raicher_prr2020}.
 This is of both fundamental and practical importance, the latter because of the mentioned extensive implementation of LCFA in the modern numerical codes.